Anksharskarp/Anksharskarp.github.io/index.md

 ### Introduction

+❗
-❗️Limited availability in July through August 2023 due to the MathILy program at Bryn Mawr College.
+Limited availability in July through August 2023 due to the MathILy program at Bryn Mawr College.
 Regular software engineering availability expected to return in September 2023.
+~William

 I am a rising junior at Lexington High School in Lexington, Massachusetts.
 I have extensive experience with the Java programming language, having built Android mobile applications with the language.
 In addition, I also have experience in web scraping and data science with Python, in particular with the Pandas, Numpy, and BeautifulSoup code libraries for data aggregation, web scraping, and data analysis.